asachs01/sensu-go-hello-world/README.md

 fi
 ```

 Sure, it's basic.
-But it does what we need it to do.
-So how do we make it a reusable asset for Sensu Go?
-First we need to put it in the right spot.
+But it does what you need it to do.
+So how do you make it a reusable asset for Sensu Go?

+First, you need to put it in the right spot.

-According to the reference document, there are three potential directories where our script could live in our project: `/bin`, `/lib`, or `/include`.
-For this case, we'll just use `/bin` and put our script there:
+According to the reference document, there are three potential directories where your script could live in your project: `/bin`, `/lib`, or `/include`.
+For this example, let's use `/bin`:

 ```
 .